ed-kung/CSUN-Econ-433/labs/README.md

 If you run into an error in your code, check the following before asking me for help:

+- Check the error log.
+It contains helpful information about the type of error you ran into.

 - Check for spelling and capitalization errors, especially in names of variables or files.

 - Check that your parentheses are closed.
 Every open parenthesis should be matched with a closed parenthesis.